Codecademy/docs/content/plotly/concepts/graph-objects/graph-objects.md

 - **Integration**: Works seamlessly with various data sources and can be integrated into web applications using frameworks like Dash.

 ##  Use `graph_objects' for
- - 3D trace-types like mesh or isosurface
+ - 3D trace types like mesh or isosurface
- - subplots of different types, dual-axis plots
+ - Subplots of different types, dual-axis plots
- - faceted plots with multiple different types of traces
+ - Faceted plots with multiple different types of traces

 ## Core Components
 - Figures